Bastille Day, which the French call Quatorze Juillet, has been a French National day since 1880.

 This event took place a year later on the Champ de Mars on July 14, 1790 to celebrate in great pomp the first anniversary of the insurrection.

 However, the commemoration of July 14 was abandoned in the years that followed.

 The storming of the Bastille was indeed deemed too tragic and therefore couldn’t carry the symbol of freedom, equality and fraternity.

 July 14 celebrations were revived after the French were defeated in the Franco-Prussian War of 1870/71.

 An act of parliament was passed in 1880 to make the day a National Day to revive the country patriotism and celebrate its recovery.

 Bastille Day is one of the most observed public holidays of the year and brings together all social classes.

-This is indeed an opportunity for a spectacular military parade on the Avenue des Champs-Elysées.
+This is indeed an opportunity for a spectacular and meticulously planned military parade on the Avenue des Champs-Elysées.